jmackey-astro/pion-docs/docs/source/python.rst

 Installing Requirements
 ----------------------------------
 To be able to use all the features of this library you will need to have the following python modules installed on your system.
-Obviously you don't need all of these if you only need parts of this library.
+At the time of writing, installing the python-silo module yourself means you can only use this library with python2.7.

 Here are instructions for debian/Ubuntu installation:

 + Silo: :code:`$ sudo apt install python-silo`
 + Numpy: :code:`$ sudo apt install python-numpy`